eeemarv/eland/docs/dokku.md

 * `TIMEZONE`: defaults to 'Europe/Brussels'
 * `MASTER_PASSWORD`: sha512 encoded password for 'master' -> gives admin access to all Systems.

+## Permanent redirects

+Use the [dokku-redirect](https://github.com/dokku/dokku-redirect) plugin for redirects.

 ## Postgres

 [Link a postgres database to the app.](https://github.com/dokku/dokku-postgres)